 We can provide all our models with wider doors and adapted staging for wheelchair users.

-Finally, your Hartley greenhouse can be custom built to provide for your exact needs – not only for your growing requirements, but also for relaxing, and to provide an escape from our hectic world.
+Finally, your Hartley Greenhouse can be custom-built to provide for your exact needs and the best Greenhouse for you – not only for your growing requirements but also for relaxing and to provide an escape from our hectic world.